guardian/frontend/.github/ISSUE_TEMPLATE.md

 We also request that you email userhelp@theguardian.com with a link to your post, they will be most able to respond to your concerns.

-Finally, any issues which just relate to editorial or commerical decisions will be closed without comment.
+Finally, any issues which just relate to editorial or commercial decisions will be closed without comment.
 -->
 # ISSUE